rohan9kulkarni/rohankulkarni.github.io/content/blog/phd.md

 Keep in mind that this is just a template.
 Please alter it according to your needs.
 Remove points from the first paragraph that you don't feel are relevant at this point.
 Remember, this is the first contact with your prospective supervisor.
 Keep it as brief and up-to-the-point as possible.

 ## Preparing documents for the application
 This step should be started approximately a month **before** you start contacting your prospective supervisors.
 Here are the documents you will need for most of your applications.
 I am listing them in descending order of **importance**.
-The starred documents are the ones you also need when contacting prospective advisors.

 ### LOR
 Your letters of recommendation hold much more value than ever imagined.
 Make sure you have at least two professors who are familiar with your work and one with whom you took a class and were noticed by the professor.
 By noticing, I do not mean that you necessarily aced their class.
 You were attentive in their lectures by answering questions, asking good questions, attending office hours, etc. The professor should remember you as a student who was at least diligent and hard working.